Ghébrē-Michael: Life

 Ghébrē-Michael was born in Ethiopia in Dibo in 1791.
 He was part of one of the three Ethiopian religious sects called the Kevats.
 He was educated in Dibo then aged twelve began his high school studies in one of the monastic schools where he was known for his shrewd manner of learning.

 In his childhood he lost one eye in an accident that in his culture would have rendered him unfit for most forms of work.
 He received an education and then began his studies in one of the monasteries where he became a gifted student.
 He became professed as a monk in 1813.
 He had not prepared for ordination in the Coptic Orthodox Church and since monks did not become priests but he became fascinated instead with declining standards in monasteries and set out to find out what the causes were.
 His superiors helped facilitate his research and he was also allowed to travel across the nation visiting these monasteries and doing further research in their libraries.
 He also decided that these matters required further research and so decided to go to Jerusalem for additional studies.

 In order to do this he joined a small delegation of Orthodox faithful who attempted to go to Alexandria - and then Cairo - to ask the Coptic Patriarch to appoint a new Orthodox bishop since the sole position had been rendered vacant.
-He also learnt that the bishop Giustino de Jacobis would become part of it due to high esteem for the latter.
+He also learnt that Bishop Giustino de Jacobis, the Catholic Apostolic Vicar of Abyssinia, would become part of the delegation due to high esteem for the region.
 De Jacobis had been reluctant to accept but compromised that he would go with the delegation if it headed to Rome on the sojourn back to Ethiopia.
-The delegation was not all too pleased with the bishop appointed since he had received part of his education from Protestants and this bishop would go on to cause trouble for Catholicism in Ethiopia and had a particular disliking for Ghébrē-Michael and de Jacobis.
-The delegation then headed to Rome to meet Pope Gregory XVI which the rector of the Irish College in Rome Paul Cullen (later a cardinal) detailed in a 19 August 1841 letter to the Archbishop of Dublin Daniel Murray.
+The delegation was not all too pleased with the Coptic prelate who was appointed, since he had received part of his education from Protestants; this bishop would go on to cause trouble for Catholicism in Ethiopia and had a particular disliking for Ghébrē-Michael and de Jacobis.
+The delegation headed to Rome to meet Pope Gregory XVI, a visit that the rector of the Irish College in Rome, Paul Cullen (later a cardinal), detailed in a 19 August 1841 letter to the Archbishop of Dublin, Daniel Murray.